2018 Winter Wardrobe Essentials

 15. Neutral Carryall

 You really need this all year ’round, but I felt like this list wasn’t complete without a go-to handbag.
-I will always prefer a tote for my go-to handbag, although a hobo comes in a close second.
-I’m always drawn to the hobo style, but totes hold more and are easier to access.
+I will always prefer a tote for my go-to handbag, although I also like hobo and satchel styles.
 I’m all for having a few colorful handbags in my closet, but I think your go-to bag should be a neutral.
 Consider grey, cognac, brown, or black, depending on what colors you tend to wear the most.